California chief justice: Release judges’ names in sex cases

-SAN FRANCISCO (AP) — California’s top judge says state courts should disclose the names of judges and other court officials who have entered into settlement agreements to resolve sexual harassment complaints.
+SAN FRANCISCO (AP) — California’s top judge said Tuesday state courts should disclose the names of judges and other court officials who have entered into settlement agreements to resolve sex harassment or sex discrimination complaints.

-Cantil-Sakauye said current rules are ambiguous.
+The current rules are ambiguous, she said.

 The announcement comes after the Judicial Council said in March that it had paid more than $500,000 in taxpayer funds since 2011 to settle five complaints of sexual harassment against judges and other court employees.